 The takeaway?
 If you want that super-fast charging when you’re traveling, you’ll need to pack your Dash cable and charger (and if you’re heading overseas, probably a travel adapter as well,) and try very hard not to lose or break them.

 There’s no wireless charging, despite the glass back that would allow for it.
-OnePlus says that because Dash charging is so fast, there’s no need for comparatively slow wireless charging as well — you can just top up for a few minutes when you need to.
+OnePlus says that because Dash charging is so fast, there’s no need for comparatively slow wireless charging as well.
+You can just top up for a few minutes when you need to.

-I don’t entirely buy that argument, but since most travelers won’t be carrying a wireless charging pad with them, and they haven’t become particularly widespread in cafes and bars despite the media’s breathless predictions of a year or two ago, it’s not the end of the world.
+I don’t entirely buy that argument, but since most travelers won’t be carrying a wireless charging pad with them and they haven’t become particularly widespread in cafes and bars despite the media’s breathless predictions of a year or two ago, it’s not the end of the world.

 Of course, charging is half the story, with battery drain being the other.
 In this regard, the OnePlus performs pretty well, averaging around 30 hours of moderate use.

-A typical day would involve a few hours of listening to music via Bluetooth, using Google Maps for directions, taking a bunch of photos, and reading for an hour or two in the evening.
+My typical day would involve a few hours of listening to music via Bluetooth, using Google Maps for directions, taking a bunch of photos, and reading for an hour or two in the evening.
 In doing so, I’d typically take my phone off the charger around 8 am, and not have to put it back on again until around lunchtime the next day.

 That’s about what you’d expect from a phone in this price range in 2018, but plenty of devices get it surprisingly wrong.
 The OnePlus 6 thankfully isn’t one of them, and based on my experience, I have no complaints about battery life.

 OnePlus talks quite a bit about its Face Unlock technology, using it as justification for the phone’s notch, among other things.
-I have mixed feelings about it — it’s extremely fast and convenient, but the warning that it’s “less secure than fingerprint and password” gives me pause.
+I have mixed feelings about it: it’s extremely fast and convenient, but the warning that it’s “less secure than fingerprint and password” gives me pause.

-In the end, while I enjoyed the simplicity, I chose to disable it in favour of fingerprint and PIN security.
+In the end, while I enjoyed the simplicity, I chose to disable it in favor of fingerprint and PIN security.
 When I’m crossing borders I disable fingerprint authentication on my phones as well, but that’s a conversation for a different day.

 The fingerprint sensor on the back of the OnePlus 6 is in a sensible place, and my finger always finds it straight away (especially when the phone is in a case, due to the cutout for the cameras and sensor).
 It’s not as tall as that found on many other phones, however, and I have noticed a few more failed reads than usual.
-It’s still rare, though — the vast majority of the time, the screen unlocks immediately.
+It’s still rare, though, and the vast majority of the time, the screen unlocks immediately.